wilbowma/ubc-procmail/README.md

   your crontab from one to another.
 Pay attention to emails from tech that affect kokanee or remote.
 - After a system upgrade, I may need to run `cpan -r`, if the Perl binary or standard libraries have been upgraded.
+In that case, also run `chmod -R go+xR perl5` to fix permissions.